Chikkanna

-Chikkanna (born 22 June 1984), is an Indian Comedy actor who works in Kannada cinema and appears primarily in comic roles.
+Chikkanna (born 22 June 1984), is an Indian actor who works in Kannada cinema and appears primarily in comic roles.
 He made his debut in films with Kirataka (2011), following which he was recognized for his performances in Raja Huli (2013) and Adyaksha (2014).
 Chikkanna played the lead role for the first time in the film Upadhyaksha (2024).

 Career

 Chikkanna began his acting career in comedy shows in Mysore with Drishya Kalavide.
 He then appeared in Comedy Kiladigalu in Zee Kannada, and a Prank Show which aired on Udaya TV.
 Actor Yash noticed his performance at the diamond jubilee celebrations of Kannada cinema and cast him in the 2011 film, Kirataka.
 In Raja Huli (2013) and Adyaksha (2014), he played roles alongside Yash and Sharan.
 In the 2015 film Sharp Shooter, he played alongside Diganth and wrote the lyrics for the track "Kuntebille".